 This guide from How-To Geek explains the process.
 Keep in mind, however, sideloaded apps are not verified independently by Google for things like malware.
 There can also be compatibility issues, especially if the app in question wasn’t designed for Android TV.

 Just like no two computers running Windows are exactly alike, there are some differences from one Android TV to another.
 On a Sony TV, for instance, you’ll find picture calibration settings like Sony’s proprietary Reality Creation image processing.
-You’ll also see the option for watching live, over-the-air HD TV channels, using the TV’s built-in tuner.
+You’ll also see the option for watching live, over-the-air HD TV channels using the TV’s built-in tuner.

 Android TV devices from cable or satellite operators like AT&T are usually customized to place an emphasis on their broadcast and on-demand content.

 On the Nvidia Shield TV, you’ll have access to Nvidia’s GeForce Now gaming store, because that particular Android TV device is intended to double as a powerful gaming platform.
+As we mentioned above, all this is also true of Google TV — while the platform has gotten a new look, that specific look still varies between brands and devices.
+Generally speaking, the most “complete” experience can be found on Google’s own Chromecast.

 One more difference you should keep an eye out for is whether you have 4K, HDR, and Dolby Atmos support.
 The Xiaomi Mi Box S, for example, can handle outputs in both 4K and HDR, but it doesn’t support any advanced surround sound formats.